louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ## FC_ANNOUNCE frame {#fc-announce-frame}

-The FC_ANNOUNCE frame informs the receiver that a Flexicast flow is available or updated.
+The FC_ANNOUNCE frame informs the receiver that a Flexicast flow is available or has been updated.
 FC_ANNOUNCE frames MUST NOT be sent by the receiver.
 A Flexicast QUIC source receiving an FC_ANNOUNCE frame MUST close the connection with a connection error of type FC_PROTOCOL_VIOLATION.

 FC_ANNOUNCE frames are formatted as shown in {{fig-fc-announce-frame-format}}.